Fundacio-i2CAT/rinasense/README.Arduino.md

 Arduino libraries.
 This is why we could make this port with very little changes to the source code.

-# On a more

-This port currently working *only* on ESP32 boards.
+This also means that this port currently working *only* on ESP32 boards.
 The reliance on POSIX features for portability to Linux and the ESP32 network interface code will make it more difficult to build a generic Arduino port.

 Anything that is specific to Arduino should obviously remain in the *Portability* component.
 Right now, this is kept at a minimum and only the logging routines in the component code calls the Arduino runtime.

 ## Short term goals